Home Interviews Interview with Isabelle Hanikamu

 What led you to decide to go to Tokyo?

-I wanted to go to Japan, because if you want to learn Japanese spirit, this is the place to go.
+I wanted to go to Japan, because if you want to learn Japanese Kinbaku spirit, this is the place to go.
 Because for me Kinbaku is linked to Japanese spirit, I was in need to feel with my heart, Japan and Japanese people.
 Books, videos or photo are not enough to feel this.
 I went to Tokyo because this is the place where Naka san lives and gives his privates tuitions.

 Was your visit everything you expected?